Do you like your neighborhood?

 If you’re measuring the neighborhoods in Rochester where crime is low and everyone wants to live, this is an accurate list.

-- These Are The 10 Most Boring Places In New York
+- Most Expensive Places To Live In New York

-Detailed List Of The Best Neighborhoods In Rochester
+Detailed List Of The Best Neighborhoods To Live In Rochester For 2019

 |21||North Marketview Heights||4,924|